Hidden massive eclipsing binaries in red supergiant systems: The hierarchical triple system KQ Puppis and other candidates: KQ Puppis system

-To estimate the stellar parameters of the B-star, we compared the observed IUE spectra to synthetic spectra from atmosphere models computed with the Potsdam Wolf-Rayet (PoWR) model atmosphere code \citep{graefener02, sander15}.
-PoWR solves the radiative transfer (RT) simultaneously with the rate equations (i.e., in non-LTE) in the comoving frame of a spherically symmetric, stationary expanding atmosphere (i.e., an outflowing wind).
+To estimate the stellar parameters of the hot component, we compared the IUE spectra to synthetic spectra from atmosphere models computed with the Potsdam Wolf-Rayet (PoWR) model atmosphere code \citep{graefener02, sander15}.
+The PoWR model solves the radiative transfer simultaneously with the rate equations (i.e., in non-local thermodynamic equilibrium) in the comoving frame of a spherically symmetric, stationary expanding atmosphere (i.e., an outflowing wind).

-As a starting point, we selected a B-star model from the Galactic OB-Vd3 grid \citep[][Pauli et al. subm.,]{Hainich+2019}, namely $T_* = 20.0$\,kK and $\log g = 3.6$.
-The choice of $T_*$ was motivated by the UV spectral signatures -- see below.
+As a starting point, we tried to reproduce the IUE spectra using a single stellar component, KQ Pup Ba.
+We selected a B-star model from the Galactic OB-Vd3 grid \citep{Hainich+2019, pauli26}, namely $T_* = 20.0$\,kK and $\log g = 3.6$.
+The choice of $T_*$ was motivated by the UV spectral signatures ( see the next paragraph).
 To improve the UV fit, we then calculate a tailored model, which is compared to the median IUE SWP spectra.
-As the optical spectrum of KQ\,Pup is dominated by the RSG (KQ\,Pup\,A), we do not have clear diagnostics for the surface gravity ($\log g$) for KQ Pup B, which prevents the determination of the stellar mass.
+As the optical spectrum of KQ\,Pup is dominated by the RSG (KQ\,Pup\,A) and no clear photospheric lines of hot stars were found, we do not have clear diagnostics for the surface gravity ($\log g$) for KQ Pup Ba, which prevents the determination of the stellar mass.
 The chosen grid model has $\log g$ typical of B dwarfs of similar temperatures \citep[e.g.,][]{daflon03, ramachandran19}.
-By fitting the UV pseudo-continuum and \ion{He}{i} lines below $4000 \: \rm \AA$ (e.g., \ion{He}{i} 3819$\AA$), we find a projected rotation velocity $v \sin i = 190 \pm 70$\,km\,s$^{-1}$.
-To obtain the luminosity $L$ of KQ Pup B, we fit the synthetic model SED of the B-star to the flux-calibrated IUE spectra, considering a distance of 780\,pc from Gaia \citepalias{bailer21} -- see Fig.\,\ref{fig:KQPUP_UV_SED}.
+By fitting the UV pseudo-continuum and weak rotationally broadened \ion{He}{i} lines below $4000 \: \rm \AA$ (e.g., \ion{He}{i} 3819$\AA$), we find a projected rotation velocity $v \sin i = 190 \pm 70$\,km\,s$^{-1}$ (see Fig. \ref{fig:kq_pup_spectra_uv_fit}).
+To obtain an upper limit on the luminosity $L$ of KQ Pup Ba, we fit the synthetic model SED of the B-star to the flux-calibrated IUE spectra, considering a distance of 780\,pc from Gaia \citepalias{bailer21}, see Fig.\,\ref{fig:KQPUP_UV_SED}.
 We estimate $\log L/\mathrm{L_\odot} \sim 3.95$ and a reddening of $E(B-V) = 0.30$ with $R_\mathrm{V} = 3.3$ assuming the extinction curve from \cite{Fitzpatrick+2019}.
 The reddening was obtained based on the 2175\,$\mathrm{\AA}$ absorption bump.
+The contribution of the RSG to the UV continuum is negligible compared to the hot companion \citep[e.g.,][]{bauer07}.